 Age and sex

-Most cases occur in men between the ages of 50 and 65 years, but both men and women of any age can develop the condition.
+Most cases occur in men between the ages of

 High blood pressure